 So I go all stealth, which usually means I end up using the articulating screen on my 70d and holding the camera at waist height.

-If you point down the length of the train, you can really capture the feel of being on the ride, and even the funny looks you get for your big camera.
+If you point down the length of the train, you can really capture the feel of being on the ride.

 One thing I didn’t quite capture is how humid and sticky it was.
 We took the train around noon – bad move!